Fibroids and cysts are very common structural abnormalities of the female reproductive system and commonly affect women in their child-bearing years.

 Fibroids affect the uterus while cysts occur in the ovaries.
 Treatment depends on the symptoms, plans for a family, and can take the form of non-surgical as well as surgical intervention.
 Both fibroids and cysts are diagnosed by an ultrasound scan.

 Uterine fibroids are non-cancerous muscular growths within the walls of the uterus.
 They can grow up to several centimetres in diameter, but are often undetected because they don't cause any obvious symptoms.
 Fibroids are very common and around 50% of all women will have fibroids by the time they reach 50.
 These are usually detected during their routine gynaecological examinations.
 Fortunately, most of these women that have small fibroids have no symptoms.
 On average, only 25% of women will ever experience symptoms.

-The treatment plan will depend on how the symptoms are affecting your daily life, and your body’s ability to function normally.
-A key consideration is also whether or not you intend to get pregnant in the near future.
+The treatment plan for fibroids will depend on how the symptoms are affecting your daily life, and your body's ability to function normally, or whether you plan to have children.

 As a definitive end to symptoms, you could elect to have a hysterectomy, where the uterus is removed but the ovaries, which are responsible for producing female reproductive hormones, are kept in place so that you do not enter early menopause.

 A woman's ovaries also release the all-important egg that's central to her ovulation cycle.
 It's also during this monthly ovulation cycle that a cyst, a fluid-filled sac, on one or both ovaries, may form.